uccl-project/uccl-project.github.io/src/content/posts/about-us.md

 author: UCCL Team
 ---

-UCCL (Ultra | Ultimate | Unified Communication Collective Library) is the next-generation AI/ML networking initiative at UC Berkeley's Sky Computing Lab.
+UCCL (Ultra and Unified Communication Collective Library) is the next-generation AI/ML networking initiative at UC Berkeley's Sky Computing Lab.
 We envision the next-generation AI/ML networking to have efficient CCL architectures, software-defined ML transport, and inter-vendor operability.

 ### Team